nbonamy/claude-crew/README.md

 Lists all registered agents with status and message counts.

 #### `/crew:send <recipient> <message>`
 Send a message to another agent.
-Recipient can be:
-- Friendly name (e.g., "desktop", "server")
-- Partial name match (case-insensitive)
-- Full session ID
+- Recipient can be: friendly name, partial match (case-insensitive), or session ID
+- If no arguments provided, Claude will ask for details
+- Uses `$ARGUMENTS` to parse the message content

 #### `/crew:check`
 Check messages.
 The agent will:
-1. Retrieve all pending messages
+1. Retrieve all pending messages (uses session ID from startup or from `list-agents`)
 2. Display them with sender info and timestamps
 3. Mark them as read
-4. Respond to questions automatically
+4. **If a message asks a question**: Reply using `send-message` MCP tool
-5. Execute instructions automatically
+5. **If a message is an instruction**: Execute it
+6. **Otherwise**: Just display results in a clear format

 ## Agent Naming